 Tooth decay occurs when the mouth’s naturally occurring, harmful bacteria combine with the sugars from food, producing acids.
 Over time, the acids eat away at your tooth’s enamel, causing tooth decay and eventually cavities or dental caries.
 Symptoms of tooth decay or a tooth abscess include:

 - Gray, brown, or black spots on your teeth

 If you have a diet high in sugars and carbohydrates, drink from a water source that does not contain fluoride, or suffer from reduced salivary flow, you may be at risk for tooth decay.
 Young children are at higher risk for decay than are adults.

 Preventing Tooth Decay

 Successful preventive care requires good oral hygiene practices at home and routine visits to the dentist.
-At Seaside Family Dentistry, our Fort Lauderdale, FL dentist Dr. Friedland understands that finding a dentist you have confidence in is key to maintaining a healthy smile, so we put extra effort and time into forming a long-term, trust-based relationship with all of our patients.
+At Seaside Family Dentistry, our Fort Lauderdale dentist Dr. Friedland understands that finding a dentist you have confidence in is key to maintaining a healthy smile, so we put extra effort and time into forming a long-term, trust-based relationship with all of our patients.

 The following are steps you can take at home and during your routine dental visits to prevent tooth decay and improve your overall oral health:

 - Eat healthy foods that are low in sugar.

 - Brush and floss a minimum of two times each day.